New BMW Owner Demographics: Who Drives a BMW Anyway?

-We dug into our database of vehicle owners to pull new BMW owner demographics in 2019.
-Let’s jump right in!
+We dug into our database of vehicle owners to pull new BMW owner demographics and find out just who drives a BMW.
+Let’s jump right in to the demographics!

 New BMW owner demographics: average income of a BMW owner

 There is a lot of variation of MSRP in the BMW product line, so as you can expect there is a lot of variation in the average household income.
-For instance, in the BMW 7-series, the 2019 740i has an MSRP starting at $83,650, up to the somewhat rare Alpina B7 with a starting MSRP of $139,350.
+For instance, in the BMW 7-series, the 2022 BMW 750i has an MSRP starting at $103,000, up to the somewhat rare 2022 BMW Alpina B7 with a starting MSRP of $143,200.
 The average household income of a new BMW 7-Series buyer is $184,170.

 Note that these are nationwide averages.
 Geography matters when comparing vehicle ownership and “average household income.”
 Recently, Kantar Media TGI did research on luxury car owners for the New York Times.
 They found the average income for a luxury car owner was about $100,000, but that average ranged from $83,891 to $155,548, by state!